tytysam/seir_bookmarkd/preparation.md

 #  W08D04 Prepare For the Next Day

-## Content Heading

-This is where you write an overview of the content.

 ## Watch
 > Video is roughly 4,294,967,295 minutes long j/k its 10 minutes or so